PyxisSociety/SANDAL2/README.md

   2. CircleSDL2:
     An elliptic shaped clickable zone.

-  3. HitBox:
+  3. Clickable:
     A clickable zone made of a collection of lines and ellipses.
     This is one of the only structure you'll be manipulating (even though not directly accessing to its values).

-  4. ListHitBox:
+  4. ListClickable:
-    A clickable zone defined by a collection of clickable HitBox and blocking HitBox.
+    A clickable zone defined by a collection of clickable Clickable and blocking Clickable.

 ### II.
 Sprite.h